itsmsvr/netvision/README.md

 # urlwatcher
-A lightwieght python program that constantly monitors a website and if the site is down, immediately sends a mail to a user defined address
+A python program that constantly monitors a url and if the target url is down, immediately sends a warning mail to the administrators